KhanMubashshirAzeem/Blogify/README.md

 # Skills_plus

-## 🚀 Excited to Share My New App: Blogify! 🚀
 ### Hi everyone,
-### I’ve made an app called Blogify using Android Studio, Firebase, Java, and XML.
+### I’ve made an app called Blogify using Android Studio, Firebase, Java, and XML by following mvvm architecture.
 ### With Blogify, users can:
 #### Sign up and create an account
 #### Post updates that show up on their page and in the community